shradha09/containers-workshop/_posts/handson/2015-12-15-Docker_Containers.markdown

 ## Accessing the host device inside the container

+With the release of Docker version 1.2.0, host device could be accessed inside the container, by using --device option with the run command.
+Before it has to be done with the --privileged option.

+Syntax :

+       $ docker run --device=<Host device>:<Container Device Mapping>:<Permissions> [OPTIONS] IMAGE[:TAG] [COMMAND] [ARG..]

+Example :

+        $ docker run --device=/dev/sdc:/dev/xvdc -i -t ubuntu /bin/bash